Cato the Younger: As a stoic

-Modern scholars note that "the 'Stoic martyr' tradition has distorted or distracted from the historical Cato".
-The extent of his belief in Stoicism is debated.

 Some scholars point to how Cato acted in ways profoundly inconsistent with Stoic tenets: his anger at the breaking of his betrothal to Aemilia Lepida, breakdown over the death of his half-brother Caepio, his visible despair at the sight of casualties from the civil wars, etc. For such scholars, Cato's actions fit into the mould of a traditional Roman acting in line with traditional Roman values rather than Stoic ones.
 On the other hand, others point out that Cato's contemporaries noted his Stoic behaviours and positions explicitly.
 Cicero lampooned it in Pro Murena, and also mentioned it in letters and contemporaneous philosophical texts.